grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 **Benjamin:** But calling `ToString()` on a `string` just returns the same value, what's the point?

 **Johnny:** The point is to make the type of whatever's on the left side of `.ToString()` irrelevant.
-Then I will be able to change that type.
-Now, that I did this, I can change the implementation, protected by the executable Specification.
+Then I will be able to change that type without breaking the Statement.
 The new implementation of `Calculator` class will look like this:

 ```csharp
 public class Calculator